opendcs/dcs_standards/source/dds.rst

 If the server does not support StartTLS clients *SHOULD* consider this an error and terminate the connection.

+The 'not supported' response is for servers that are capable of Start TLS but choose not to enable it.

 Reference Implementation
 ========================